“To confront death every day, to see it yourself, you have to love the living.”

 Judy Melinek is my new role model/inspiration board/personal icon.

 Dr. Judy Melinek – amazing human being and most badass bitch I’ve read about it since I can’t even remember when – takes you on a journey through the first two years of her career after she started a forensic pathology fellowship at the Office of the Chief Medical Examiner in New York City.

-I swear to Jebus, this bitch is living the dreams I would have had if I hadn’t recognized early on in my life that I have zero talent or brain cells dedicated to understanding science.
+I swear to the god of thunder, this bitch is living the dreams I would have had if I hadn’t recognized early on in my life that I have zero talent or brain cells dedicated to understanding science.

 The romanticized/dramatized version of being an M.E. is that it’s all homicides all the time, and that you’re in the shit with the detectives solving crimes.

 And that’s really not at all accurate.
 I mean I totally knew that on a logically level, but I still love those crime shows.
 So sue me.

 Truly, I think the hardest part about being an M.E. would be all the times you don’t get to be part of unravelling the full mystery of what happened to someone.
 There were multiple times in this book where Dr. M had to just say “okay, that’s it,” even though she knew there was more to discover, or that the detectives weren’t doing their jobs fully.
 That would be wildly frustrating to me, so maybe it’s a good thing I’m a dumb-dumb.